Ed87/Ed87/README.md

 ## Hi there 👋,
-I'm Edmore Tshuma, Senior DevOps Engineer at Foxconn.
-I am a Cloud & DevSecOps Specialist.
+I'm Edmore Tshuma, a Cloud & DevSecOps Specialist.

 <br />